The Text Module is not only the most used module for adding content, but it's also the one with the most accessibility concerns.

 - Perhaps the worst thing you can do with the Text Module is to paste content copied from other sources like a web page, Microsoft Word document, or PDF.
 Doing so can include non-compliant code.

 - To remove such formatting, follow this directions to clear unwanted styling.

-Accessibility requires a logical heading structure, which means each page must have one level 1 heading (H1) and then follow a logical hierarchical structure from there.
-This means no skipping (e.g. using H3 when the are no H2 headings on the page).
+- Accessibility requires a logical heading structure, which means each page must have one level 1 heading (H1) and then follow a logical hierarchical structure from there.
+This means no skipping (e.g. using H3 when there are no H2 headings on the page).

 - To properly create headings with the Text Module, use the Style menu to select an appropriate level heading.
 Do not create headings by simply using larger, bold text.

 - Note that the Title Module also has formats with headings H2 through H5.

 - The text you use for links should be unambiguous.
 See our separate article on Accessible Links.

 - Images will typically need alternative text and generally should not include text.